kaifeng-cmd/pebbleMoon/README.md

 ```

 ### 4. Setup and host n8n on Render
-- You need to use Render to host the n8n docker image (u can get this via n8n offcial provider from Docker Hub)
+- You need to use Render to host the n8n docker image (u can get this via n8n official provider from Docker Hub)
 - After hosting, open the n8n and import `n8n_workflow (2).json` (download this from the project structure) and fill up your service credentials.

-### 4. Environment Setup
+### 5. Environment Setup
 Create a `.env` file in the root directory:
 ```env
 # n8n Configuration